-Returned in April 2014 after a six month absence due to wrist surgery and was straight back in the mix, finishing second at The Championship at Laguna National after Felipe Aguilar holed his second shot for eagle on the final hole to snatch the title.
-Was the highest-ranked player without a victory in 2011, finishing a career-high seventh in The Race to Dubai after five top-three performances.
+Returned in April 2014 after a six month absence due to wrist surgery and was straight back in the mix, finishing second at the Championship at Laguna National after Felipe Aguilar holed his second shot for eagle on the final hole to snatch the title.
+Was the highest-ranked player without a victory in 2011, finishing a career-high seventh in the Race to Dubai after five top-three performances.
 One of those came at the US PGA Championship, where he missed out on joining Americans Keegan Bradley and Jason Dufner in a play-off by one shot.
 His last European Tour victory came at the 2009 Joburg Open in his first event of the calendar year.
 Won for a second time in South Africa a month later at the Vodacom Championship, on his way to claiming the 2009 Sunshine Tour Order of Merit, the first European to do so since 1972.
-Previously he won the BMW PGA Championship for a second time, five years after his maiden victory, when he held off the challenge of Justin Rose at Wentworth Club in 2007 in a play-off.
-His first two victories therefore came in The European Tour's flagship event.
+He won the BMW PGA Championship for a second time, five years after his maiden victory, when he held off the challenge of Justin Rose at Wentworth Club in 2007 in a play-off.
 In 2002 he won in record breaking style, setting a new low aggregate for the West Course - a 19 under par total of 269 which beat the previous best of 270 held by Bernhard Langer and Colin Montgomerie - but which was subsequently matched by Scott Drummond in 2004.
 Went to University of Houston and enjoyed two victories on the collegiate scene in America.
-No relation to his namesake Søren – but they often seem inseparable – to the extent that both holed in one in successive weeks on The European Tour in 1999 and both claimed their maiden European Tour victories within a month of one another in 2002 and second victories in 2007.
+No relation to his namesake Søren – but they often seem inseparable – to the extent that both holed-in-one in successive weeks on the European Tour in 1999 and both claimed their maiden European Tour victories within a month of one another in 2002 and second victories in 2007.